puhach/ai-dermatologist/README.md

 ## Introduction

+Lack of access to affordable, quality healthcare is a global problem.
+Many families live too far from the nearest medical office, while others cannot afford the price of a visit to the doctor.
+For those in difficult financial circumstances, it may be tempting to ignore early symptoms of disease and the need for medical care.
+These decisions can often mean the difference between life and death, as many medical conditions can only be successfully treated when discovered in their early stages.

+Skin cancer presents early warning signs in the form of suspicious marks or abnormal growths on the skin.
+Without informed examination, it is unclear if an abnormal mole should be cause for concern or can be safely ignored.
+For those with cancerous lesions, early detection is crucial: while the 5-year survival rates for skin cancer are high (about 98 percent) when discovered in the early stages, the survival rate falls to 18 percent if discovered in the most advanced stages.

-In this mini project, you will design an algorithm that can visually diagnose [melanoma](http://www.skincancer.org/skin-cancer-information/melanoma), the deadliest form of skin cancer.
+This project presents an algorithm that can visually diagnose [melanoma](http://www.skincancer.org/skin-cancer-information/melanoma), the deadliest form of skin cancer.
 In particular, your algorithm will distinguish this malignant skin tumor from two types of benign lesions ([nevi](http://missinglink.ucsf.edu/lm/dermatologyglossary/nevus.html) and [seborrheic keratoses](https://www.aad.org/public/diseases/bumps-and-growths/seborrheic-keratoses)).

 The data and objective are pulled from the [2017 ISIC Challenge on Skin Lesion Analysis Towards Melanoma Detection](https://challenge.kitware.com/#challenge/583f126bcad3a51cc66c8d9a).
 As part of the challenge, participants were tasked to design an algorithm to diagnose skin lesion images as one of three different skin diseases (melanoma, nevus, or seborrheic keratosis).
-In this project, you will create a model to generate your own predictions.
+In this project, I create a model to generate my own predictions.

 ![Skin Disease Classes][image1]